×

 Readiness and links to data

-This indicator is not available for reporting in 2024 in a finalised form.
-An interim indicator is presented here based upon UK-relevant information published by OSPAR, and Habitats Directive Article 17 UK marine-specific feature assessments, compiled by the Joint Nature Conservation Committee (JNCC) in the C6 indicator report (JNCC Report 759).
+An interim indicator is presented here based upon UK-relevant information published by OSPAR, and Habitats Directive Article 17 UK marine-specific feature assessments, compiled by the Joint Nature Conservation Committee (JNCC) in the C6 indicator report (JNCC Report 794).
 The indicator will be updated when new status assessments become available.
 The indicator will be flexible, with intended scope for integration with wider datasets, where relevant data are publicly available.
 Where appropriate, results from different assessment periods will be shown in future updates.
+The data for component C6b are published as an official statistic in development to gather feedback and facilitate user involvement in the development of the indicator.

 Two assessments on the status of vulnerable features have been presented here.
 C6a is based on the OSPAR list of Threatened and/or Declining Species and Habitats.
 C6a incorporated published OSPAR status assessments, where available.
 For species on the list that did not yet have a published status assessment, but were assessed via OSPAR Common Indicators, the Common Indicator assessment was used (relevant to harbour porpoise and roseate tern only).
-C6b is based on Habitats Directive Article 17 marine-specific UK status assessments.
+C6b is based on Habitats Directive Article 17 marine-specific UK status assessments (this reporting requirement has since been translated into the Habitats Regulations).

 Notes on indicator